Reflecting Upon Irreducible Mind

 we can sensibly suppose that it is still adaptive.
 What evolution tells

-behavior, the kind of behavior that issues in survival and reproduction.
+adaptive behavior, the kind of behavior that issues in survival and

-sometimes is and it sometimes isn't.
-We can say that "our behaviour," taken
+It sometimes is and it sometimes isn't.
+We can say that "our behaviour,"

-in a collective manner (of individuals and of groups of individuals and
+taken in a collective manner (of individuals and of groups of individuals

 But this does not mean that all of our behaviour is adaptive.